-Buying a new home is probably the single biggest decision most of us make.
+Buying a new home is probably the single most significant decision most of us make.
 It can be a lot of fun, but it can be challenging too.
 When you're moving, this is especially true, since you may have a short time within which to purchase.
 If you're moving to another city or moving to another country, there is planning and research involved as well.
 It is often wiser to rent first when moving overseas.

 Take your time if you can.
 Never rush into a purchase because you feel pressured to buy fast.
 There may be times when the situation dictates your timing.
 There could be reasons, such as an expanding family, baby, on the way, relocating for work reasons - these are all valid reasons for having to find a home in a hurry.

 It could be that you are trying to buy at a time when prices are in your favor.
 Even then, do some planning and ask some questions.
 It may be wiser to rent.
 Use a rent or buy calculator to help you determine if renting first makes more sense for you.

 Other important considerations are whether to borrow and pay interest on your home or wait and save more till you can finance more of the home yourself.
 What if you don't have sufficient funds for the down payment?